Igbo Jews: Religious practices

+The religious practices of the Igbo Jews include circumcision eight days after the birth of a male child, the observance of kosher dietary laws, the separation of men and women during menstruation, the wearing of the tallit and kippah, and the celebration of holidays such as Rosh Hashanah, Yom Kippur, Hanukkah, and Purim.

 Contemporary outreach

-Certain Nigerian communities with Judaic practices have received help from individual Israelis and American Jews who work in Nigeria, outreach organizations like the American Kulanu, and African-American Jewish communities in America.
+Certain Nigerian communities with Judaic practices have received help from individual Israelis and American Jews who work in Nigeria, outreach organizations like the American Kulanu, and Black Hebrew Israelite communities in America.

-Because no formal census has been taken in the region, the number of Igbo in Nigeria who identify as Jews is not known, but they currently have at least 26 synagogues of various sizes.
-In 2008 an estimated 30,000 Igbos were practicing some form of Judaism, though others have cited a more conservative figure of 2,000 to 3,000 Igbo practicing Judaism.

 Rabbi Howard Gorin visited the community in 2006 and members of his synagogue, "Tikvat Israel" in Rockville, Maryland, USA, supported those in Nigeria by sending books, computers, and religious articles.

 In addition to Rabbi Howard Gorin, visitors have included Dr. Daniel Lis, Professor William F. S. Miles, filmmaker Jeff L. Lieberman, and the American writer Shai Afsai.

-In 2013 Shai Afsai invited two of the Igbo Jewish leaders, Elder Azuka (Pinchas) Ogbukaa and Elder Ovadiah Agbai, to Rhode Island in the United States.
-Following their stay, Afsai wrote: "Their 12-day visit has helped solidify a budding relationship between the Rhode Island and Abuja communities.
-Now that we know each other a little better, we may consider what further joys and responsibilities this relationship entails."
-The Rhode Island visit of the Igbo Jewish Elders led Rabbi Barry Dolinger of Rhode Island to go to Nigeria with Afsai in 2014.
+In 2013 Shai Afsai invited two Igbo Jewish leaders, Elder Ovadiah Agbai and Prince Azuka (Pinchas) Ogbukaa of Abuja's Gihon Hebrew Synagogue, to Rhode Island in the United States.
+The visit of the two men led Rabbi Barry Dolinger of Rhode Island to go to Nigeria with Afsai in 2014.

-A main concern of Igbo Jews remains how to be part of the wider Jewish world, according to a spokesman of Abuja's Gihon Hebrews Synagogue, Prince Azuka Ogbukaa.
+A main concern of Igbo Jews has been how to be part of the wider Jewish world.
+According to Elder Pinchas (Azuka) Ogbukaa, spokesman of Abuja's Gihon Synagogue, the "greatest of all the challenges we are facing is that of isolation."